 We don’t want to take a stand on which is better, however, since you don’t leave us with a choice here is our suggestion based on the situation.

 Its area of focus is photography, architecture, and artistry from modern artists.

-If your interest lies only in the modern artworks, i.e. things made after 1900 and you don’t care about other elements of art, MOMA is best for you.
-Book MOMA tickets
+If your interest lies only in modern artworks, i.e., things made after 1900, and you don’t care about other elements of art, MoMA is best for you.
+Book MoMA tickets

 The Met contains both works of modern artistry and ancient pieces from old masters and antiquities of times immemorial.

-It contains a small collection of modern artworks and doesn’t focus on them to the extent MOMA does.
+It contains a small collection of modern artworks and doesn’t focus on them to MoMA’s extent.

-So if you’re more interested in a variety of exhibits rather than just Modern art, Met is the place for you.
+So if you are more interested in a variety of exhibits rather than just Modern art, the Metropolitan Museum of Art is the place for you.
 Book tickets to The Met

 Depending on how much time you have

-MOMA is smaller in size takes less than four hours to explore fully.
+MoMA is smaller in size and takes around three hours to explore fully.

 And keep The Met for your next visit.